mcurranseijo/Friendo_Bot/README.md

 4. Create a [Last.fm](https://www.last.fm/api) api account

+5. Create a [Open Weather](https://openweathermap.org/price) api account (a free account works for this)

-5. Create a file `bot.env` in the root project directory and fill it out using the example below
+6. Create a file `bot.env` in the root project directory and fill it out using the example below

-6. `docker-compose up --build -d`
+7. `docker-compose up --build -d`

 ```text
 # bot.env